You want smart political talk without the meltdowns?

 He should be prosecuted for that.

-And I think you're going to find in the end, Sean Michael Horowitz, the inspector general, the Department of Justice.
+And I think you're going to find in the end, Sean, Michael Horowitz, the Inspector General, the Department of Justice.

-Yeah, when are we getting this report?
+When are we getting this report?

-So you may be talking about a month, maybe two months.
+Early this next year, so you may be talking about a month, maybe two months.

 I think you're going to find that Horowitz will determine that Comey engaged in all manner of impropriety that may result in criminal prosecution against Comey.